El Sereno Open Space Preserve

 El Sereno Open Space Preserve is a park unit of the Midpeninsula Regional Open Space District located on the peak and slopes of 2580 ft.
 El Sereno mountain, a peak in the Santa Cruz Mountains.
 The preserve is located in Santa Clara County, California.

 Location

 The city of Monte Sereno, California is named after El Sereno mountain.
 A portion of the city is built on the foothills of the mountain.
 El Sereno mountain is paired with El Sombroso mountain on each side of Los Gatos, California.

 Geology

 The San Andreas Fault runs in the valley immediately to the south of the mountain.
 The Berrocal fault zone runs under the mountain's northern slope.
-A small, unnamed fault runs in the small valley that leads down to Canon Dr.
+A small, unnamed fault runs in the small valley that leads down to Canon Dr. The northern slope forms the headwaters of San Tomas Aquino Creek.

 Views

 The preserve offers visitors views of Silicon Valley, Los Gatos, California and Lexington Reservoir.
 The Monterey peninsula can be seen in the distance.